Trolling

 other areas up to ten lures and a brace of up to six teasers

 are used.
-In the following we’ll assume that we’ll use
+In the following we’ll assume that we’ll use five

-or four to handle if you hook up to a hot fish.
+four to handle if you hook up to a hot fish.

 Size